Wh1teCl0ud/Markdown_note/README.md

 Let's look at multiple shortcut usage on the example:
 ```
+// shortcut creation
 [yt]: youtube.com "main page of YouTube"

+// fast shortcut usage
 [First YouTube mention][yt]
 [Second][yt]
 [Third][yt]
 ```
-And that's what we have:
+And that's what we get from code above:

 [yt]: youtube.com "main page of YouTube"